frederickszk/LRNet/README.md

     L107--L113.
   - **Provide faster LK tracker.** We now use openCV optical api to achieve LK track.
     The Numpy version may cause some problems in `np.linalg.inv`, and we plan to fix it on June.
-  - **Update GPU support.** We restrict Tensorflow to use up the memory of GPU when it is supported.
+  - **Update GPU support.** We restrict Tensorflow not to use up the memory of GPU when it is supported.
     Although CPU is enough for inference.
 The GPU memory occupation may be < 1G.

 # Notice